 Accepting HMSA/Blue Cross PPO & HMAA

 Although insurance does not cover a number of the modalities I use during a session (like nutrition, energy work, lifestyle counseling and emotional clearing), some plans will cover the adjustment and a few other components.
 Check with your carrier to see if they cover chiropractic.
 I will still be charging an additional co-pay to cover the time and modalities that are not covered by insurance, but at least you can get some reimbursement from your provider.
-Please bear with me as I learn the ins and outs of insurance billing, but I hope this helps you to get a Deep System Reset more often than you would otherwise!
+Note, I am not covered under HMSA's Quest/ASH/EUTF Networks.
+I hope this helps you to get a Deep System Reset more often than you would otherwise!

 I love my sessions with Dr. Chris!
 Her approach to healing involves the whole being.
 She is gifted at assessing my body's imbalances and using a variety of modalities to restore health almost instantly.
 She is energetically very perceptive and works not only with my physical body but also my mental, emotional and spiritual health.
 Dr. Chris is gifted, compassionate, unique and a true gem.
 I highly recommend her! - Linda